SWAT standoff ends after murder suspect shoots himself

 The standoff unfolded at an apartment complex on Katy-Flewellen Road near Gaston.

-The suspect was brought out on a stretcher after reportedly shooting himself in the head while he was barricaded inside an apartment.
+Nunez was brought out on a stretcher after reportedly shooting himself in the head while he was barricaded inside an apartment.

-Authorities say this all started when the man called his sister to say that he killed his estranged wife in the parking lot of her Harris County apartment.
+Authorities say this all started when Nunez called his sister to say that he killed Rebecca Fuenmayor Soto in the parking lot of her Harris County apartment.

-His wife was dressed for work when he confronted her and found her speaking to another man in her complex, officials say.
+Soto was dressed for work when he confronted her and found her speaking to another man in her complex, officials say.

+A mother of two who was allegedly killed by her estranged husband, worked at a Katy McDonalds.
+The owner said she was a manager-in-training and was a hard worker.
+Her son also works at the same McDonalds @abc13houston pic.twitter.com/k3LwKCH1XV— Marla Carter (@MarlaABC13) May 14, 2018

 Witnesses at the scene of the deadly shooting told ABC13 they heard a man yelling to call the police.

-He and the victim were reportedly arguing.
+He and the Soto were reportedly arguing.
 According to a witness, she was shot after that.

-Investigators say the suspect also told his sister that he was going to his own apartment in Fort Bend County to kill himself.
+Investigators say Nunez also told his sister that he was going to his own apartment in Fort Bend County to kill himself.

 The sister then called the Fort Bend County Sheriff's Office.

-During the standoff between the suspect and SWAT, deputies were heard shouting commands at him.
+During the standoff between Nunez and SWAT, deputies were heard shouting commands at him.

 Nearby apartment residents were removed from the area as a safety precaution.

-After the complex was cleared, the SWAT Team released tear gas canisters into the man's apartment.
+After the complex was cleared, the SWAT Team released tear gas canisters into Nunez's apartment.

 That's when they found him alive and breathing inside the apartment with a self-inflicted gunshot wound.